Japan's economy rebounds as consumers, companies spend more

 In quarterly terms, gross domestic product expanded 0.5 percent in April-June, rebounding from a 0.2 percent contraction.

 Consumers spent more thanks partly to a rise in earnings mostly fueled by strong half-year bonus payments.
+The 2.1 percent gain in cash earnings in the last quarter was the strongest since 1997 and job growth also remained strong, but a large share of that income likely went into savings, Marcel Thieliant of Capital Economics said in a commentary.

+He said he expects spending to remain relatively strong ahead of a sales tax hike expected next year.

 The contraction early in the year interrupted Japan's longest expansion in almost three decades.
 But growth has remained weaker than hoped for.